THE ROYAL PRIESTHOOD

-(For the children being not yet born, neither having done any good or evil, that the purpose of God according to election might stand, not of works, but of him that calleth;) (Romans 9:11)
+(for the children not yet being born, nor having done any good or evil, that the purpose of God according to election might stand, not of works but of Him who calls), (Romans 9:11)

 “The purpose of God according to election.”

-For ye see your calling, brethren, how that not many wise men after the flesh, not many mighty, not many noble, are called: (I Corinthians 1:26)
+For you see your calling, brethren, that not many wise according to the flesh, not many mighty, not many noble, are called.
+(I Corinthians 1:26)

 Not many are called to be members of the royal priesthood.
 We are not speaking of being called to be saved, because God is willing that all be saved.
 Whoever will choose to do so may come to the Lord.

-Who hath saved us, and called us with an holy calling, not according to our works, but according to his own purpose and grace, which was given us in Christ before the world began, (II Timothy 1:9)
+who has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given to us in Christ Jesus before time began, (II Timothy 1:9)

-And all that dwell upon the earth shall worship him, whose names are not written [have not been written] in the book of life of the Lamb slain from the foundation of the world.
+All who dwell on the earth will worship him, whose names have not been written in the book of Life of the Lamb slain from the foundation of the world.
 (Revelation 13:8)

 It must be obvious to the reader that we are not endlessly repeating some remote verse of the Scriptures.
 The concept of calling and election are major premises of the Old and New Testaments.
 They have been abandoned in our day because of the pressure of humanistic thinking.
 Humanistic thinking would never permit the doctrine that some people were specifically called out from the ranks of mankind to occupy a special place in God’s Kingdom.